About the Court

 There are two terms of the Court each year.
 The first term begins on the second Tuesday in January and ends in July.
 The second term begins on the first Wednesday in September and ends in December.
 The time period between terms is called "sine die," which is Latin for "without day."
 When the Court is in session, the justices hear cases and deliver opinions.
 At other times, the justices consider the emergency business that comes before the Court.
 In addition to its judicial functions, the Supreme Court of Appeals has administrative and regulatory responsibilities.
 In accordance with its constitutional obligation to create rules governing court practice and procedure, the Court has adopted a variety of rules, including a Code of Judicial Conduct, Rules for Admission to the Practice of Law, Rules of Professional Conduct, Rules of Judicial Disciplinary Procedure and Rules of Lawyer Disciplinary Procedure.
 The Court sits in the capital city of Charleston but may travel to other locations.

 The five justices are elected in nonpartisan elections to twelve-year terms.
 Justices must have practiced law for at least ten years.
-The position of chief justice is chosen annually by members of the court.
+The Chief Justice is chosen by members of the Court and serves a four-year term which can be renewed.
 The governor appoints justices to fill vacancies.
 An appointee who wishes to remain in office must run in the next election.

 Following American custom since the 1800s, the justices wear black robes.
 Further, as is customary in American courts, the justices are seated by seniority on the bench.
 The chief justice occupies the center chair.
 The senior justice sits to the right of the chief justice, the second senior to the chief justice’s left, and so on, alternating right and left by seniority.